poseidonimaging/filtermason/_posts/2016-04-30-App-Store-Launch.markdown

 <h3>Step Two: Set Timeframe</h3>
 <img src="/img/Set-Snapchat-Filter-Timeframe.png">

 Filters run for a preset amount of time.
 Click on the day of the calendar you want to start your filter and then select a start time (while making sure the time zone is correct).
 Then click the end date (midnight is the next day) and select the time your filter should stop running.
 Double and triple check the dates and times to be absolutely certain your filter runs at the times you want.
-Then click ‘Next.’
+Then click <b>Next</b>.

 <h3>Step Three: Select Area</h3>
 <img src="/img/Select-Snapchat-Filter-Area.png">